EyasuTeshome/shifttracker/interview-prep/share-your-behavioral-grid-with-your-partner.md

-# Share your behavioral grid with your partner to receive feedback
+# Share your behavioral grid with your peer to receive feedback

 ## Learning objectives

 - Answer common behavioral questions in the SAR format.

-### **Estimated time**: 1.25h
+### **Estimated time**: 1.5h

 ## Description

-In this exercise, you and your partner will share the behavioral grids you prepared previously and provide feedback to each other.
+In this exercise, you a will share the behavioral grid you prepared previously with a peer, and receive and provide feedback.

 **Spend 15 minutes maximum on this section of the exercise.**